Vitamin B5 (Pantothenic acid)Pantothenic acid

 Antibiotics, Tetracycline -- Vitamin B5 interferes with the absorption and effectiveness of the antibiotic tetracycline.
 You should take B vitamins at different times from tetracycline.
 All vitamin B complex supplements act in this way and should be taken at different times from tetracycline.

-Drugs to treat Alzheimer's disease -- Vitamin B5 may increase the effects of a group of drugs called cholinesterase inhibitors, which are used to treat Alzheimer's.
+Drugs to treat Alzheimer's disease -- Vitamin B5 may increase the effects of a group of drugs called cholinesterase inhibitors, which are used to treat Alzheimer's disease.
 That might lead to severe side effects.
-These drugs should not be taken with B5 unless under a doctor's supervision.
+You should not take these drugs with B5 unless under a doctor's supervision.
 Cholinesterase inhibitors include:

 - Donepezil (Aricept)